CAS Number 373596-08-8

 |0.28 +/- 0.06

 Drop casting details

 The direction of the crystal growth, and therefore the orientation of the crystal axes (with respect to the channel length), can be controlled by imposing a preferential drying direction to the drop casted solution.
 This is achieved by positioning the substrate inside a Petri dish at a 3.5° angle with respect to the horizontal line of a perfectly flat hot plate.
 Substrates are placed inside the Petri dish in a manner such that the length of the channel is perpendicular to the receding direction of the drying solution.
-Drop casting is carried out using a pipette with the substrate at a temperature of 50°C; the lid was put back immediately afterwards to trap the solvent vapour and create vapour saturated condition inside the Petri dish.
+Drop casting is carried out using a pipette with the substrate at a temperature of 50°C. The lid was put back immediately afterwards to trap the solvent vapour and create a vapour-saturated condition inside the Petri dish.

-- Vial is placed on a hotplate at 60°C for 1 hour at 1000 rpm with a magnetic stirrer
+- The stock solution is placed on a hotplate at 60°C for 1 hour at 1000 rpm with a magnetic stirrer

 - Solution was then filtered with 0.45 µm filter into a new vial

-- Required amount was diluted with anhydrous Toluene 2 mg/ml
+- Required amount was diluted with anhydrous toluene to 2 mg/ml

 - 1% Hellmanex III solution in hot DI water